-Exempt employees are responsible for keeping a written weekly record of vacation time or other time off used (Exception Report).
+Exempt employees are responsible for reporting vacation, sick or other time off used during the pay period. keeping a written weekly record of vacation time or other time off used (Exception Report).
 Exempt employees should not submit any other time records.
-All employees must submit a timesheet/exception report to payroll by 5:00 p.m. on the Friday preceding the pay date in order to receive a paycheck in a timely manner on the following Friday.
+All exempt employees must submit a timesheet/exception report to payroll by 5:00 p.m. on the Friday preceding the pay date in order to receive a paycheck in a timely manner on the following Friday.